MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-load-data.md

 ms.date: 05/23/2023
 ---

-# Use a notebook to load data into your Lakehouse
+# Use a notebook to load data into your lakehouse

 In this tutorial, learn how to read/write data into your lakehouse with a notebook.Spark API and Pandas API are supported to achieve this goal.